Is Marketing Automation different than Email Marketing Automation?

-Marketing automation tool helps in designing marketing campaigns around lead behaviour.
+Marketing automation tool helps in designing marketing campaigns around lead behavior.
 You can channelize your marketing efforts via multiple marketing mediums like landing pages, emails, mobile notifications, push notifications, SMS campaigns, and social media engagement.
-You track your lead behaviour on all these channels and create a lead profile.
+You track your lead behavior on all these channels and create a lead profile.
 Using this lead profile, you send only those marketing messages that are relevant.

 #2.
 Lead Profiling

 When you are using an email marketing tool, you can track website engagement of your visitors/prospects and measure email metrics like open rates, bounce rates, unsubscribe rate, and click-throughs.
 Overall you get an overview of how your email campaign has fared, and where you can improve.
 You can use your email marketing automation tool to schedule drip emails like onboarding series, welcome emails, or schedule autoresponders for certain marketing messages.
 However, none of these will help you know your leads closely.
 Mapping your leads or customers using an email marketing automation tool is not possible.